cyclehelmets.org

 The claims made by helmet manufacturers for their products are very modest compared with those made by lobby groups and they do not claim that a helmet will protect from death.
 However, the industry has been active in promulgating the results of pro-helmet research by others, even where this predicts benefits from helmet use well in excess of what manufacturers feel able to justify.

-In Europe, industry campaigns to boost helmet sales in countries where helmet use is low have been driven by purely commercial considerations.
+In many countries, industry campaigns to boost helmet sales in countries where helmet use is low have been driven by purely commercial considerations.

 One outcome of the emphasis in recent years on cycle helmets and head injuries has been to brand cycling as an inherently hazardous activity, with a particularly high risk of head injury.

 In fact, this is untrue.
-Everyday cycling, like walking, is a low-risk activity, and one where the health benefits outweigh the risk of injury by around 20:1.
+Everyday cycling, like walking, is a low-risk activity, and one where the health benefits outweigh the risk of injury by 20:1 or more.
 The bottom line is that people who cycle regularly live longer, on average, than people who do not, with healthier lives and less illness.
 This cannot possibly mean that cyclists are especially vulnerable to life-threatening head injury.

 In England the number of children each year who experience serious head injury when cycling is no more than about 500 – out of a population of 6 million children who cycle frequently.
 Few of these injuries are life-threatening.
-The risk of head injury is little more than the average for all activities and significantly less than for pedestrians.
+The risk of head injury is little more than the average of all childrens' activities and comparable with travelling as a pedestrian.

-Safe though cycling is, the best proven way to improve the safety of cycling further is through the encouragement of more people to cycle – risk decreases by a third as cycle use doubles.
-Cycle helmet promotion and laws, on the other hand, discourage cycle use and thereby decrease safety.
+Safe though cycling is, the best proven way to improve the safety of cycling further is through the encouragement of more people to cycle.
+Cycle helmet promotion and laws, on the other hand, discourage cycle use and thereby lead to worse health and safety.